emson/furniture_store2/README.md

 * ...

+## Compiling Assets

+Compiling assets is done by the Heroku server.
+This only occurs if there is NO `public/assets` folder.
+The SCSS files will need to reference images with `image-path` function.

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.